The Ancient Port of Kechries in Corinth Greece

 Roman Tombs – Photo: Archaeology Wiki

-A bit to the north there is the Koutsongila ridge where archaeologists discovered an extensive Roman cemetery of the 1st century AD.
-It contains underground domed tombs some of which had rich frescoes and paintings.
+A bit to the north is the Koutsongila ridge, where archaeologists discovered an extensive Roman cemetery from the 1st century AD.
+It contains underground domed tombs, some of which have rich frescoes and paintings.

 The Ancient Port of Kechries in Corinth may be small, however, there are many things to do and see, and they are all easily accessible on foot.
 On the plus side, nature is gorgeous with beautiful sea views and crystal clear inviting water.